“I map infinitely intricate worlds of (autistic) consciousness…”

 As a multidisciplinary artist, I explore processes of neurodivergent sensemaking.

-As a child I was diagnosed with Asperger’s Syndrome and moved from my birthplace of Sardinia to the UK.
-During this time my mother told me that my brain "fails to maintain (synaptic) bridges," which shaped my interest in invisible forms of disabled communication and integration.
+My mother told me that my brain "fails to maintain (synaptic) bridges," initiating a lifelong interest in invisible forms of disabled processing and communication.

 PATHWAYS: